ferocioustoast/AZON-AHK-Bot/README.md

 # AZON_AHK_Bot
+WARNING: according to https://giveaway.amazon.com/rules If your entry is incomplete or if you use robotic, automatic, programmed or similar entry methods, your entry will be disqualified.

 Learning some Auto Hot Key by making an amazon giveaway bot

 This bot uses a third party site to get the giveaways and mostly hotkeys and mouse to get around